cloudflare/cloudflare-docs/content/magic-transit/_partials/_traffic-steering.md

 As a result, ECMP provides load balancing across tunnels with the same prefix and priority.

 {{<Aside type="note" header="Note:">}}
 Packets in the same flow use the same tunnel unless the tunnel priority changes.
-Packets for different flows can use different tunnels depending on which tunnel the flow’s 4-tuple – source and destination IP and source and destination port – hash to.
+Packets for different flows can use different tunnels depending on which tunnel the flow's 4-tuple – source and destination IP and source and destination port – hash to.
 {{</Aside>}}

 ### Examples